-There are a number of standards, amendments to standards, and interpretations that have been issued by the IASB that are effective in future accounting periods.
-They have not been early adopted by the Bank and the Bank intends to adopt them when they are endorsed.
+The following amendments to standards have been issued by the IASB with a mandatory effective date in future accounting periods.
+They have not been early adopted by the Bank and the Bank intends to adopt them when they become effective.